Nunes: From Truth Social to the President's Intelligence Advisory Committee

 you know, for those that are successful still, that are still companies that still have users, Victor,

+there's a wasteland.
 There's a whole graveyard of

 probably

 prominent, hundreds of prominent tech companies that spent hundreds of millions of dollars, if not billions of dollars, that have done what?
+They failed.

-So someone at some point needs to ask the question, well, how did these guys build this closed-loop system, not use any other company that's out there?
+So someone at some point needs to ask the question, well, how did these guys build this closed loop system, not use any other company that's out there?

 And they did it for less than $50 million.
+That's also money.

-They were stymied by the Biden administration, ironically by Ginsler, not less, the head of the SEC,
+stymied by the Biden administration, ironically by Ginsler, not less, the head of the SEC,

 Victor,

+who guess what?
 And just this brings this whole interview back to the start.

 He was the one who worked for Clinton.

-I remember that we discovered that he was the one that had funded the dossier.
+We discovered that he was the one that had funded the dossier.

 He developed a scheme to move the money from the Clinton campaign and launder it to multiple firms in order to pay the fake and phony Russians that openly

-ultimately remember used to frame Trump.
+remember used to frame Trump.

 This guy successfully blocked us for two years from getting access to capital.